 Some estimates say that 15% of women suffer from some type of vulvo-vaginal pain, but only recently is this mysterious pain syndrome starting to be taken seriously.
 Women have suffered from this pain for eons.
 But since it's a part of the body we aren't supposed to talk about or even worse, we're supposed to feel shame about, AND because sexism is alive and well, the medical establishment has only recently begun to spend money, and not enough of it, researching this debilitating female pain disorder.

 So if conventional wisdom is correct, that raising awareness increases research dollars, women have to start coming out about this very secret problem.
-And I apparently just decided that I'm willing to be a a vaginal-pain-coming-out-sacrificial lamb.
 As my doctor said recently, "we know a lot more about this pain syndrome than we did twenty years ago but there's still so much we don't understand".
-Which means the treatment process is long, and involves a whole lot of trial and error.
+Which means that the treatment process is long, and involves a whole lot of trial and error.
 Generally, it's thought of as a condition that can be managed but not cured.
 I still refuse to accept that.

-Another reason I hesitated to write about this issue, besides the obvious, is because I believe in the mind-body approach to healing, and by coming out publicly and focusing even more on the problem, I'm scared that I'll only be strengthening the bond between myself and the pain.
-But I'll just try to trust the wispy voice inside that keeps telling me to speak out.
-And hope that it's an imperative step towards healing.
-Last time I checked, shame and secrecy never healed nothin'.
+Another reason I hesitated to write about this issue, besides the obvious, is because I subscribe to the mind-body approach to healing, and by coming out publicly and focusing even more on the problem, I'm scared that I'm strengthening the bond and identification between myself and the pain.
+But I'll just try to trust the voice inside that keeps telling me to speak out.
+And hope that it's a step towards healing.
+Shame and secrecy never healed nothing.

 (The photo?
-Yeah, that's my dog Arlo.
-Clearly he has no shame about displaying his private parts.)
+That's my dog Arlo.
+He has no shame about displaying his private parts.
+Good for him.)